nimbleapproach/Accessability-Scanning-Tool/README.md

 ```

 ### 📖 Documentation

 See `LINTING.md` for detailed configuration and troubleshooting information.

 ## 📋 What Gets Tested

 ### 🔧 Multi-Tool Coverage

-Each page is analysed by **two complementary tools** to ensure comprehensive
+Each page is analysed by **four complementary tools** to ensure comprehensive
 coverage:

 **axe-core Detection (Primary Engine):**